Jean Bessems

-Jean Bessems (born 4 January 1945) is a former professional Dutch carom and artistic billiards player.
-Bessems won the Artistic Billiards World Championship in 1985 and 1988, and finished as runner-up in 1984.
+Jean Bessems (born 4 January 1945) is a Dutch former artistic and carom billiards player.
+He won the Artistic Billiards World Championship in 1985 and 1988, and finished as runner-up in 1984.

 Career

-Jean Bessems was born in Cadier en Keer, a district of Margraten, today Eijsden-Margraten in January 1945.
+Bessems was born on January 4, 1945, in Cadier en Keer.
 His father was a farmer, pigeon breeder and later cafe owner.
-At the age of 14 he started playing billiards, and also played football.
-Aged 19, Bessem had to decide between billiards and football, choosing to no longer play football.
-Bessems played first Carom billiards, but later switched to artistic billiards, more commonly associated with trickshots.
+At age 14 he started playing billiards, and also played association football.
+At age 19, he stopped playing football and exclusively pursued billiards.
+He played first carom billiards, but later switched to artistic billiards, more commonly associated with trickshots.

 Bessems made his international breakthrough in 1965 at the European Youth Billiards Championships.
 In the Cadre 47/2 European Championship 1971 in Nice, he won his first silver medal in the men's competition.
 He played against players such as Raymond Ceulemans, Henk Scholte, Hans Vultink, Francis Connesson and Emile Wafflard.
 He won the Artistic Billiards World Championship event both in 1985, held in Sluis in Zeeland and again in 1988 in Stockerau in Austria.
 Bessems was also a four time European Artistic Billiards champion, winning the event in 1986, 1987, 1988, and 1989.
-In 1991 he finished his sporting career and 2005 went into early retirement.
+In 1991, he finished his sporting career and 2005 went into early retirement.

 Personal life

 Bessems worked as a mechanical engineer.
-For twenty years, like his father, he was a passionate pigeon breeder.
+For twenty years, like his father, he was a pigeon breeder.